spoonapps/docs/reference/command_line/import.md

 thinapp       Thinapp Configuration
 ```

-You can optionally specify a name to give the newly-imported image.
+You can optionally specify a name for the newly-imported image.
+Use the `--overwrite` flag to overwrite an existing image.

 ```
 # Import a thinapp config